fryarludwig/h2outility/README.md

 ###### Requirements ######

-These tools are written for Python 2.7.X
+These tools are written for Python 2.7.X 64-bit.
+Depending on the size of your datasets, 32-bit Python may run out of usable memory and cause requests to fail.

 To download, install, and run this project, execute the following commands: